xtremind/tmber/README.md

 - [x] refacto code
 - [x] reconnect a known player to a running game
 - [x] when displaying current score, blink player who's called tmber
+- [x] add button to main menu from end game scene

 ## IN PROGRESS